Handy Man (song)

 "Handy Man" is a song written by singer Jimmy Jones and songwriter Otis Blackwell.
-Recordings by Del Shannon and also The Sparks Of Rhythm list Charles Merenstein as a co-writer, as does BMI.
-The Sparks Of Rhythm version on the Apollo 541 single version released in 1959 credits Andrew Barksdale and Merenstein as writers omitting Jimmy Jones.
-The song is noted for Jones singing "Come-a, come-a come-a come-a, come come-a, yeah" lyrics, which are heard at the beginning as well as in the coda of the song, before the song's fade.
+Recordings by Del Shannon and The Sparks of Rhythm list Charles Merenstein as a co-writer, as does BMI.
+The Sparks of Rhythm version on the Apollo 541 single version released in 1959 credits Andrew Barksdale and Merenstein as writers, omitting Jimmy Jones.
+The song is noted for Jones singing "Come-a, come-a come-a come-a, come come-a, yeah", which is heard at the beginning and in the coda of the song, before the song's fade.

-It was originally recorded by The Sparks Of Rhythm, a group Jones had been a member of when he wrote it, although he was not with them when they recorded it.
-That version was in a minor key and had a completely different melody.
-When Jimmy Jones recorded it, the song was changed to a major key, with a completely different melody.
-In 1959, Jones recorded the song himself, in a version which had been reworked by Blackwell, who also produced the session.
-In addition, Blackwell also provided the whistling, which is prominently heard throughout the whole song.
-"Handy Man" became a million seller, reaching No. 3 on the R&B charts, No. 2 on the Billboard Hot 100 in 1960 behind Theme from A Summer Place by Percy Faith, and No. 3 in Canada.
+It was originally recorded by The Sparks of Rhythm, a group Jones had been a member of when he wrote it, although he was not with them when they recorded it.
+That version was in a minor key and had a different melody.
+When Jimmy Jones recorded it, the song was changed to a major key, with a different melody.
+In 1959, Jones recorded the song himself, in a version which had been reworked by Blackwell, who produced the session.
+Blackwell also provided the whistling, which is prominently heard throughout the song.
+"Handy Man" became a million seller, reaching No. 3 on the R&B charts, No. 2 on the Billboard Hot 100 in 1960 behind "Theme from A Summer Place" by Percy Faith, and No. 3 in Canada.

 The song was a hit again in 1964, reaching No. 22 for Del Shannon and No. 10 in Canada, and yet again in 1977 for James Taylor.
 Taylor's version peaked at No. 1 in September 1977 on the RPM Top Singles chart.